Must-Knows About LTD Disability Insurance

 How a disability attorney can help

 You can bet the insurance company has a host of medical and legal professionals to review every word of your claim, looking for flaws and holes in your evidence and statements.
 As such, it’s not uncommon for insurers to deny valid claims, delay payment or terminate current benefits.
 Therefore, it is highly recommended that a person retain legal help should they run into problems.
-Call (303) 688-0944 to schedule a free consultation.
+Call (303) 688-0944 to schedule an assessment.

 Finding and submitting the proper evidence of a disability is paramount to your case.
 A disability attorney is a learned professional in interpreting individual insurance policies and finding what insurance companies require to establish disability.
 And because most disability claims are governed by federal law (ERISA), workers have the option to hire attorneys out of state.

 When it comes to attorney fees, contrary to popular belief, a disability attorney is an affordable option.
 Law dictates certain ethical standards for attorneys, one being that they must operate in their client’s best interest.
 Since most disabled persons cannot work, it would be unethical to charge them normal attorney fees.
 Hence most disability attorneys charge a “contingency fee.”
 According to the American Bar Association, this means you don’t pay any fees if your case is lost.
 If your case wins, then the fee (usually a fixed percentage) will be taken out of the money awarded to you.